Dhanunjaya-Elluri/image_classifier/README.md

 ## Project Structure

+- `scripts/`: Contains the scripts to download the model and labels files.
 - `src/`: Source code for the project.
-  - `api/`: FastAPI application module.
+  - `api/`: Contains the main application with endpoints and schemas.
+  - `classifier/`: Contains the classifier model to predict the image class.
-  - `core/`: Core configuration and settings.
+  - `core/`: Core configuration, settings, exceptions and middleware.
-  - `services/`: Service modules for the project.
+  - `services/`: Service modules API and Monitoring.
   - `ui/`: Streamlit application module.
   - `utils/`: Utility functions for the project.
 - `streamlit_app.py`: Main Streamlit app.